Arcade Glide

 Iframe Snippet

-<iframe src="https://scritchyscratchy.cc/embed/arcade-glide" width="960" height="540" loading="lazy" allowfullscreen referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://scritchyscratchy.cc/embed/arcade-glide" width="960" height="640" loading="lazy" scrolling="no" allowfullscreen referrerpolicy="strict-origin-when-cross-origin" style="border:0;overflow:hidden;"></iframe>

 Developer & Publisher